afontainec/chinchay/docs/clidocs.md

 #### web index

-If you navigate to http://localhost:3000/relation_name you will see a table were every row is one entry from the database.
+If you navigate to [http://localhost:3000/relation_name](http://localhost:3000/relation_name) ([http://localhost:3000/coffee](http://localhost:3000/coffee) in our case) you will see a table were every row is one entry from the database.
 On every column you can click [show](#web show) to view a page that render that particular entry or [edit](#web edit) to redirect to a page where you can edit that entry.

 On the bottom you have a [new](#web new) button to go and create a new entry!

-It will render the file named index.ejs, view the [views section](#views) for more details.
+The file renderer is named index.ejs, view the [views section](#views) for more details.

 #### web new